mojitoj/hl7-fhir-connectathon-may2020-sec-labeling-track/README.md

 - The FHIR Server is capable of adding high-watermark confidentiality label to a response bundle based on the contents of the bundle.

-- (bonus) Supporting high-watermark on the response bundle for other types security labels.
+- (bonus) Supporting high-watermark on the response bundle for other types security labels (other than confidentiality).

 ## Running the Test Scripts
 You can run the test scripts provided in this repository by following the steps below.
 As prerequisites, you will need `node.js` and `yarn` installed in your environment.